32xnabin/Boogle/README.md

 # Fullstack Typescript boilerplate for electronic shop

-A full stack application using typescript as proof of concept for simple electronic shop
+these things are deleiverately left for the purpose of simplicity for now JWT or any other authentication for api
+Redux for state management on frontend

-backend
+# backend

 language: typescript
 seneca is used for microservices framework docker-compose run the mongodb database service in seprate container

-frontend:
-laguage: typescript
-material ui and styledcomponets are used as ui librares very simple test is implemented
-React-query is implemented

-what can be improved but deleiverately left for the purpose of simplicity for now JWT or any other authentication for api
-Redux for state management on frontend

-# backend

 Nodejs api with seneca for microservices that uses mongodb as database